rhtconsulting/rhc-ose/README.md

 All of the ruby scripts support a --help option that produces slightly useful output.

+Note that these scripts all use unpublished internal API's that may be changed with no warning.

 If you want write access to this repository, ping me at my Red Hat address.

 No warranty is offered or implied and use of these scripts may destroy your entire